Modern Foreign Language

 French has been chosen as our modern foreign language.
-All children from Reception to Year 6 benefit from the expertise of a native speaker to develop their linguistic skills in an enjoyable way.
+All children from Nursery to Year 6 will have the opportunity to develop their linguistic skills in an enjoyable way.